ve3wwg/teensy3_lib/README.md

 point to the mk20dx128.ld (or mk20dx128_sbrk.ld).

-TOOLCHAIN: Changing the value of ARCH allows a different command name prefix to be used (it defaults to arm-non-eabi-).
+TOOLCHAIN: Changing the value of ARCH allows a different command name prefix to be used (it defaults to arm-none-eabi-).

 YOUR APPLICATION MAKEFILE: